 North Route: Skutumpah to Kanab Creek

 After leaving Bryce, the Hayduke soon heads down Bullrush Hollow where it crosses Skutumpah Road (pronounced “Skoot-um-pa”).
 This is the easiest spot to divert toward Zion.
 Note that more scenic, but longer, options are available: One could stay on the Grandview Trail under the Pink Cliffs and then take the Meadow Canyon Road down to Skutumpah Road.
-This route is just a bit longer.
+This route is just a bit longer, but in my opinion is the better route.
 The other option would be to stay on the Hayduke for another 7 miles down Bullrush Hollow/Gorge to the cabin near No Mans Mesa.
 There used to be a reliable spring here, though reports from spring 2016 said it was dry.
 From here one can leave the Hayduke and go up scenic Lick Wash to re-connect with Skutumpah Road.
 This route is about 7 miles longer.
 Whichever way you end up on Skutumpah Road, “scoot” along for 10-18 miles (depending on route).

 You will pass a few wells and possible streams along the way.
 Take note when you arrive at where the road begins to turn south and drop down into Johnson Canyon.
 Here it’s possible to follow an old dirt road which short-cuts through the sage brush field to connect with the Glendale Bench Road.
 Continue on this past some old lava fields for another 7 miles to where the road crosses Kanab Creek at a feature simply known as “The Falls”.
 There may or may not be water here depending on the season.